 Senior staff will investigate any serious incidents and respond in line with the policy governing behaviour and suspensions.
-Serious incidents are likely to result in either 3-5pm detentions, internal isolation, alternative provision at another Academy or suspension, depending on the context and nature of the event.
+Serious incidents are likely to result in either a 90-minute detention, internal isolation, alternative provision at another Academy, suspension or permanent exclusion depending on the context and nature of the event.
 The following list provides examples of what constitutes a serious incident.
 The list is neither exhaustive nor definitive and members of staff may use their discretion in line with the code of conduct and behaviour policies.

-- Use of mobile phone and refusal to hand over - Bringing onto school premises or being found in possession of anything that could constitute an offensive weapon or illegal substances - Bullying or other harmful behaviour(including cyberbullying, prejudice-based and discriminatory bullying) - Bringing 'outsiders' onto Academy property in order to threaten or create conflict - Sexually inappropriate behaviour - Threatening others physical or verbal - Intimidating verbal or physical behaviour towards a member of our community - Involved in inciting or instigating of conflict - Destruction of another person's property
+- Use of mobile phone and refusal to hand over - Bringing onto school premises or being found in possession of anything that could constitute an offensive weapon or illegal substances including vapes and E-Cigarettes. - Bullying or other harmful behaviour(including cyberbullying, prejudice-based and discriminatory bullying) - Bringing 'outsiders' onto Academy property in order to threaten or create conflict - Sexually inappropriate behaviour - Threatening others physical or verbal - Intimidating verbal or physical behaviour towards a member of our community - Involved in inciting or instigating of conflict - Destruction of another person's property

 - Disobedience or serious disrespect to an adult

 - Truancy / Out of bounds

 - Possessing stolen property

 - Playing with fire alarms or extinguishers

 - Refusal to be searched

 - Cheating in a test or examination

 - Smoking / Alcohol / Drug Use

-- Any one-off serious breach of health and safety that could cause serious harm to others in the community can result in an immediate exclusion,
+- Any one-off serious breach of health and safety that could cause serious harm to others in the community can result in an immediate exclusion.

 - Vandalism including outside Academy grounds (if vandalism is found to be willful parents / carers will be expected to restore or replace the damaged property)

 - Stealing